RetroReversing/retroReversing/pages/articles/Ghidra/GhidraDecompilingIntroduction.md

 ## Create a New project
 First of all you need a project in order to start reverse engineering a binary executable.
 To do this use `File -> New project`.

-## Import your binary executable
+## Obtaining your binary executable to reverse
-To follow along in this tutorial you should compile the sample code provided:
+To follow along in this tutorial you can either compile the sample code provided or dow nload the pre-compiled executables, both are available on James's Github repository:
 [GitHub - james-tate/ghidraExampleSource](https://github.com/james-tate/ghidraExampleSource)

+Note that their are two pre-compiled executables in this repository, one is stripped (which means it doesn't have any debug symbols) and the other is standard.

 You can use the compiler of your choice as long as it supports C++, so if you have a special compiler for PS2/Dreamcast/Xbox/Gamecube etc then feel free to use that but bear in mind importing executables for those systems will require a 3rd party plugin known as a `loader`.

+## Import your binary executable
 You can import a file into Ghidra very simply with:
 ```File -> Import File```
 Find your executable file that you build with your c++ compiler.